sonata-project/SonataAdminBundle/docs/reference/architecture.rst

 Here, we declare the same ``Admin`` service as in the :doc:`../getting_started/creating_an_admin` chapter, but using a different label translator strategy, replacing the default one.
-Notice that ``sonata.admin.label.strategy.underscore`` is a service provided by ``SonataAdminBundle``, but you could just as easily use a service of your own.
+Notice that ``sonata.admin.label.strategy.underscore`` is a service provided by ``SonataAdminBundle``, but you could use a service of your own.

 CRUDController
 --------------